Dcentralverse/Dcentralverse-exchange_contract/README.md

 | tokenId | uint256 | ID of the NFT. |
 | price | uint256 | Price of the NFT.

-Example of using `orderNonce`: start with 0 and increment by 1 for each new sale for that seller.
-Keep track of `orderNonce` for each seller in the database.

 To get typed message that needs to be signed by seller, use `getTypedMessage_sale` function that is located in test/helpers/eip712.js.
 These are fields you need to pass to get typed message:
 - `chainId` (ID of chain, for example Polygon Mainnet is 137)